PEBC EE Exam Questions #9

 Answer: E

-Question 23: JT is a healthy adult who just had a dental procedure done.
+Question 23: JT is a healthy adult who has just had a dental procedure done.
 Now, JT is diagnosed with endocarditis.
-JT does not have any other medical condition.
+JT does not have any other medical conditions.
 Based on the information given, answer the following questions.

 Question 23.1: Which of the following is the most likely cause for JT’s endocarditis?